 It will be observed that if n is even but not equal to zero,

-(i) Bn is a fraction and the numerator of {B_n \over n} in its lowest terms is a prime number,
+(i) Bn is a fraction and the numerator of in its lowest terms is a prime number,

 (ii) the denominator of Bn contains each of the factors 2 and 3 once and only once,